 I absolutely love my job and am so thankful that I get to do this for a living.

-I typically have a smile this wide when I am shooting a wedding.
+I typically have a smile this wide during a shoot.

 I know it sounds cheesy, but I really do genuinely care about every one of my clients.
 By the end of the day, I think of them more as friends.
 I think that really shows when you read my reviews from my previous clients on sites like WeddingWire, the Knot, Yelp, and Google places.